Jackson discusses militia appointments

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-Your favour of the 9th Inst came to hand after the post on the preceding day.
-I had only time to make a P.S. to my letter at the Post Office — I am satisfied that the preparation in your department must have engrossed with whole time & attention.
-You are perfectly employed in a event of punctuality in writing.
+Your favor of the 14 Inst came to hand by the post on Wednesday eveg — had only time to make a P.S. to my letter at the Post Office — I am satisfied that the preparations in your department must have engrossed quite whole time & attention — you are therefore perfectly excusable in a want of punctuality in writing —

-I believe but few are perfectly acquainted with the late Officers of the American Army as I am, and I do assure you, I should have been highly justified to have advised you in the last appointment — as I judge Officer, except in a few instances your list is a good one —
+I believe but few are as well acquainted with the late Officers of the American Army as I am, and I do assure you, I should have been highly gratified to have assisted you in the late arrangement as I said before — except in a few instances your list is a good one —

 Type